EMDevelop/bankTechTest/README.md

 # bankTechTest

-This is an example coding test. it took me 4/5 hours.
+This is an example of a coding test, built in Javascript and tested using the Jasmine testing framework.

 A user can add multiple transactions (both withdraws and deposits) and then, once finished transacting, request for a print out of their previous transactions.